Package 'tinyplot'

 )

-# It's possible to further customize the look of you plots using familiar
+# It's possible to customize the look of your plots by setting graphical

 tinyplot(